femboyfin/dbdideas/survivor_perks.md

 ## [Background Player](<https://deadbydaylight.wiki.gg/wiki/Background_Player>) *🗑️ (for Exhaustion)*

-- Change activation condition to pressing an Active Ability button while a Survivor is being carried.
+- Changed activation condition to pressing an Active Ability button while a Survivor is being carried.
   - Prevents accidental activations and allows more thoughtful gameplay for one of the less-used Exhaustion perks.

 or

-- Reduce Exhaustion duration to **5 seconds** *(was 20)*
+- Reduced Exhausted duration to **5 seconds** *(was 20)*
   - Accidental activations are less punishing and makes synergy with other Exhaustion perks to be more viable.

 ## [Balanced Landing](<https://deadbydaylight.wiki.gg/wiki/Balanced_Landing>) *🗑️ (for Exhaustion)*

-- Separate stagger reduction from Exhaustion
+- Separate stagger reduction from Exhausted
   - Increases the consistency of a map-specific, low-use exhaustion perk across a variety maps, potentially opening up the doors to unqiue plays in and out of chase that are otherwise unachievable